ubntc/go/README.md

 from the root [go.mod]().

-Maturing packages are given their own `go.mod`, `README.md`, and a copy of the `LICENSE` as soon as they are tested throuroughly and fulfill a specific purpose on their own.
+Maturing packages are given their own `go.mod`, `README.md`, and a copy of the `LICENSE` as soon as they are tested thoroughly and fulfill a specific purpose on their own.

 All other Go code is to be considered highly experimental and is owned by the root project from where it could be vendored for testing purposes only.